Data Crunch #5.11

 I crunched the numbers trying to figure out how many different gymnasts have won a medal for each country.
 Only individual medals won at the World Championships and Olympics are counted.
 The data can be found here.
 Below I wrote up some thoughts on the results of the data.

 The United States didn’t pass the Soviet Union until the 2017 World Championships.
 It’s a testament to the dominance of Soviet gymnastics that it took 25 years after the USSR broke apart before another country finally surpassed their tally in women’s artistic gymnastics (WAG).

 The Differences Between China and Romania

-China and Romania coming down to a tie is a bit ironic.
+China having nearly the same gymnasts as Romania is a bit ironic.
 Romania has been competing since the early 1950s and has been present at more competitions than any other country with the exception of the United States.
-China attended only three major competitions prior to 1981.
-Yet somehow these two nations are tied.
+China on the other hand is a more recent power having attended only three major competitions prior to 1981.
+Yet somehow these two nations are separated by just one gymnast.

 The Changing of the Guard